Saint John, New Brunswick: The Saint John Street Railwaymen's strike and riot of 1914

-The 1914 Saint John street railway strike (sometimes called the Saint John street railwaymen's strike) was a strike by workers on the street railway system in the city which lasted from July 22 to 24, 1914, with rioting by Saint John inhabitants occurring on July 23 and 24.
+The 1914 Saint John street railway strike (sometimes called the Saint John street railwaymen's strike) was a strike by workers on the street railway system in the city which lasted from 22 to 24 July 1914, with rioting by Saint John inhabitants occurring on 23 and 24 July.
 The strike was important for shattering the image of Saint John as a conservative town dominated primarily by ethnic and religious (rather than class) divisions, and highlighting tensions between railway industrialists and the local working population.

-October 14, 1976: The Saint John General Strike
+14 October 1976: The Saint John General Strike

-The Saint John General Strike of 1976 was a result of the Bill C-73 passed by Prime Minister of Canada, Pierre Elliott Trudeau, and the House of Commons in Ottawa on October 14, 1975.
+The Saint John General Strike of 1976 was a result of the Bill C-73 passed by Prime Minister of Canada, Pierre Elliott Trudeau, and the House of Commons in Ottawa on 14 October 1975.
 This bill limited wage increases to 8% the first year, 6% the second year, and 4% the third year after its enactment.
 Most provinces of Canada accepted the bill by spring of 1976, but within eighteen months they began to withdraw from the program.
 After its introduction in 1975, it was not until 1976 that the Anti-Inflation Board (AIB) began to roll back workers' wages.
 The employees of Irving Pulp and Paper, members of the Canadian Paper Workers Union, were among the first to experience the roll backs implemented by the AIB.
 The paper workers were required to give back to the employer 9.8% of their previous wage increase the first year, and 11% the second year.
 The Atlantic Sugar Refinery workers of the Bakery and Confectionary Workers International Union of America soon felt the burden as well.
 The majority of workers within Saint John were influenced by the AIB by January 1976.
-On February 5, 1976, the Saint John District and the Labour Council held a conference to plan an organized opposition to the AIB.
+On 5 February 1976, the Saint John District and the Labour Council held a conference to plan an organized opposition to the AIB.
 Fifty-two people came to the meeting as representatives of twenty-six unions in Saint John.
 The council was led by the Labour Council president, George Vair.
 They began by educating those present on wage control legislation, but swiftly transitioned into rallying and demonstrating in opposition throughout the city.
 Five thousand marched from numerous ends of the town to King Square.
 All major industries in Saint John were shut down.